llSourcell/YardVision/README.md

 ## Development Tips

 - Use `loguru` for structured logging and `rich` for better tracebacks and CLI output.
-- Extend `FrameProcessor._dummy_infer` with a real ONNX model using `onnxruntime`.
+- Replace heuristic near-miss with calibrated physical distance using homography.
-- Add analytics publishing in `vision/analytics/` and wire into the pipeline.
+- Add RTSP ingestion and sink for live deployments.
+- Promote zones to config and expose via CLI.

 ## License